stripe/stripe-go/README.md

-Given Go's lack of built-in versioning, it is highly recommended you use a [package mangement tool](https://code.google.com/p/go-wiki/wiki/PackageManagementTools) in order to ensure a newer version of the binding do not affect backwards compatibility.
+Given Go's lack of built-in versioning, it is highly recommended you use a [package mangement tool](https://code.google.com/p/go-wiki/wiki/PackageManagementTools) in order to ensure a newer version of the binding does not affect backwards compatibility.

 To see the list of past versions, run `git tag`.
 To manuall get an older version of the client, clone this repo, checkout the specific tag and build the